clubedaentrega/api-lift/README.md

 	/user/getinfo -> api/user/getinfo.js
 ```

-The file `api/user/getinfo.js` is available in all versions. `api/user/create-v2.js` is the snapshot for v1 and v2, `api/user/create.js` is used in v2. `api/user/findbyname-v1.js` is the snapshot for v1 only and is not available in next versions.
+The file `api/user/getinfo.js` is available in all versions. `api/user/create-v2.js` is the snapshot for v1 and v2, `api/user/create.js` is used in v3. `api/user/findbyname-v1.js` is the snapshot for v1 only and is not available in next versions.

 ### Development version
 The last version may be in development stage and not yet ready to provide backwards compatible coverage.
 In this situation `options.lastVersionIsDev` should be set to `true`.
 This will let the team work on a bigger feature and warn possible consumers that the version is under active development and backwards compatibility may not be honored.

 An example to ilustrate and help understand its use:
 Imagine two endpoints `/v4/A` (file `api/A.js`) and `/v4/B` (file `api/B.js`), both at the current version (v4).
 The next version (v5) will bring breaking changes to both.
 The implementation will happen in three steps.
-The first step will be snapshot `api/A.js` to `api/A-v4.js`, set `lastVersionIsDev` and then change
+The first step will snapshot `api/A.js` to `api/A-v4.js`, set `lastVersionIsDev` and then change
 `api/A.js`.
 This step alone will bump the current version to v5-dev, keep old v4 routes working as before and route `/v5-dev/A` to the new implementation.
 At this point `/v5-dev/B` will map to old (v4) behaviour, since the action `/api/B.js` remained the same in this first step.
 The second step will snapshot `api/B-v4.js` and change `api/B.js`.
 This will change the behaviour of `/v5-dev/B` accordingly.
 Note that this does not honor backwards compatibility, since the same endpoint (under the same URL) went through a breaking change.
 But who else was using this endpoint has already been advised it could happen.
 The third step will unset `lastVersionIsDev`.
 This will remove support for v5-dev and enable support for v5.
 For this point on, v5 backwards compatibility should be ensured.